 Do I Need a Sump Pump?

-You should definitely consider a sump pump if you live in flood plan or have consistent groundwater flooding in your basement or crawlspace.
+You should definitely consider a sump pump if you live in a flood plain or have consistent groundwater flooding in your basement or crawlspace.
 Older homes are prone to foundation water leaks, so a sump pump may help solve the problem.
 If you are concerned about moisture in your basement, a plumber can inspect your home and make a recommendation.

 How Often Should I Check My Sump Pump?